Buffalo Audubon Society

 Fun fact: Painted Turtles are the most widespread North American turtle species

-About Picasso: Picasso enjoys a variety of food, from turtle pellets to live crickets
+About Georgia and Frida: both enjoy a variety of food, from turtle pellets to live crickets.

 Picture